Astrocoders/old-astroman/README.md

 ```
 $ astroman create reduxer Todos
 # creates redux/Todos/reducer.js, redux/Todos/actions.js/ redux/Todos/Container.js
-# it alsos update the main reducers file with the new reducer
+# it also update the main reducers file with the new reducer
 ```

 ## Init helper